agzg/ghicon/README.md

 image.save("agzg.png")
 ```

 **Note:** Following `v5.2.0`, you can use custom hashing functions to generate identicons via the `hasher` argument.
-Ensure the function you use only accepts a single string argument, and returns a hexadecimal string hash which is longer than 15 characters.
+Ensure the function you use only accepts a single string argument and returns a hexadecimal string hash longer than 15 characters.

 **Tip:** You can also invert the colours of the identicon to mix things up!
 Use the `invert` argument to do so.